 Reason to avoid:

-We like the look of this low-wattage model, which is slimline, has an intuitive digital display and can be set to multiple heat settings, between 80 and 200 degrees, and has a 60-minute timer.
+In some cases, low wattage air fryers can be better bet.
+If that’s something you’re looking for, this model, which is slimline, could be ideal.
+It has an intuitive digital display and can be set to multiple heat settings, between 80 and 200 degrees, and has a 60-minute timer.
 We think it’s incredibly useful that the basket is fully removable, as it will ensure it’s easy to clean after use.
 For further convenience, it’s dishwasher safe, so can be given a thorough clean upon your return from your tour.

 However, we should point out that, like the Tower T17025 Vortx Compact in our guide, the capacity of only 1.7 litres could make it a better choice for cooking for one or two of you, instead of for a whole family.
 If that’s what you’re looking for and you want a more compact air fryer with a low wattage, this could be the product for you.